moznion/MySQL-Reference-Manual-Version-Checker/README.md

 ## For developers

-Operation procedure to setup the development environment.
+Follows are the operation procedure to setup the development environment.

 ### 1. Install [node](http://nodejs.org/)